 Family financial matters are frequently a taboo topic, and the source of multiple arguments, emotions, and misunderstandings.
+Money management for seniors is no different.
 And for lots of today’s seniors, who maintain a “Depression mentality” from years of saving for a rainy day and learning to “waste not, want not,” it may be hard for them to share access to finances with adult children, and to recognize the need to spend some of those personal finances on caregiving needs.

 - “Dad, in time, we have to make some choices concerning the future.
 Now might be the perfect time to relax together and go over your wishes plus the financial side of making sure we can abide by those wishes.”

 - “Mom, I know you are managing your finances just fine now, but what if something were to happen to your health that prevented you from paying your bills on time?
 It might be very good to have a backup plan ready to go.
 Let’s take a moment and come up with one.”